junit-team/junit5-samples/junit5-maven-consumer/README.md

 # junit5-maven-consumer

-The `junit5-maven-consumer` project demonstrates how to run tests based on the JUnit 5 prototype using Maven.
+The `junit5-maven-consumer` project demonstrates how to execute tests based on the JUnit 5 prototype using Maven.
+In addition, it showcases that existing JUnit 4 can be executed in the same run.

-## Executing JUnit 5 Tests
+## Executing JUnit 4 and JUnit 5 Tests

 Invoking `mvn clean test` from the command line will execute all tests in the test source folder that follow one of [Surefire's default naming patterns](http://maven.apache.org/surefire/maven-surefire-plugin/examples/inclusion-exclusion.html) (`Test*`, `*Test`, or `*TestCase`), resulting in output similar to the following: